borntofrappe/the-nature-of-code/README.md

 ## 09 - Genetic Algorithms

-Genetic algorithms are useful to solve problems which do not have a feasible solution with traditional methods.
-For instance, in order to print the string `"to be or not to be that is the question"`, the brute approach of choosing letters at random requires an insurmountable number of attemps before finding the right pattern.
+The chapter introduces genetic algorithms to first produce a series of characters matching an input string, a problem which cannot be feasibly solved with a brute force approach.
+From this starting point, the usefulness of the algorithm is expanded to consider additional scenarios, like having particles find the most efficient route from point to point.

-### Traditional genetic algorithm
+### Theory

-Inspired by actual biological evolution and specifically darwinian natural selection, the algorithm considers three key principles:
+Inspired by actual biological evolution and specifically darwinian natural selection, genetic algorithms consider three key principles:

 - _heredity_, a way to pass data from generation to generation